 As the State Member for Morayfield, Mark is recognised for his strong work ethic, dedication to the role, and community spirit.
 From volunteering in school tuckshops and removing graffiti from public spaces to successfully advocating for greater public investment in local road, public transport, education and sporting infrastructure and holding regular mobile offices, Mark prides himself on working hard to deliver for local people.

-Mark is active in our local community and has volunteered for the last ten years with Rosies Youth Mission (a homeless outreach service operating in Caboolture).
+Mark is active in our local community and has volunteered for the over ten years with Rosies Youth Mission (a homeless outreach service operating in Caboolture).
 Mark also volunteers his time as a member of the Lions Club of Morayfield, and Leukaemia Support Queensland.

 Before entering Parliament, Mark worked as a lawyer practising commercial law in the Brisbane office of a leading national law firm.
 He has also worked for Telstra, was a National Section Councillor for the Community & Public Sector Union and holds degrees in Laws (First Class Honours) and Arts (majoring in Economics and International Relations).